osmosis-labs/assetlists/README.md

 ### Asset lifecycle automation

 When an asset stops working, it moves through a single observable timeline anchored on `state.lastDowntimeDate`.
 Five automated scripts cooperate to drive that timeline, each with a well-defined scope and a non-overlapping set of "reason" enum values it owns.
+A sixth daily script, `check_tooltip_expiry.mjs`, owns no reason enum; it runs first to resolve any expired curator tooltip before the lock-respecting scripts evaluate.

 #### The four-state model